-Within each Sub-Fund of the Fund, multiple Classes of Units may be issued.
+Within each Sub-Fund, multiple Classes of Units may be issued.

-Classes of Units have equal rights and are, upon issue, entitled to participate equally, in proportion to their value, in the profits (such as the distribution of dividends) and liquidation proceeds relating to the relevant Sub-Fund of the class
+Classes of Units have equal rights and are, upon issue, entitled to participate equally, in proportion to their value, in the profits (such as the distribution of dividends) and liquidation proceeds relating to the relevant Sub-Fund of the class.

-As at the date of this Explanatory Memorandum, the following Classes may be made available:
+As at the date of this Explanatory Memorandum, the following classes may be made available:

-Class Availability Value of units
+Class Availability Value of Units

-· Currency (for omitted currencies the value will be equivalent to the stated USD value denominated in the omitted currency) Minimum holding / Minimum subsequent subscription Minimum partial redemption
+Currency (for omitted currencies the value will be equivalent to the stated USD value denominated in the omitted currency) Minimum holding / Minimum subsequent subscription Minimum partial redemption

-Class A USD 1,000 1,000
+Class A Units available to retail investors USD 1,000 1,000

-ilable to retail investors HKD 10,000 10,000
+HKD 10,000 10,000

 AUD 1,500 1,500

-CAD 1.000 1.000
+CAD 1,000 1,000

 EUR 850 850

 GBP 650 650

-RMB 10.000 10,000
+RMB 10,000 10,000

 SGD 1,000 1,000

-NZD 1,500 1,500

-Class I Units available to institutional investors and private client investors (in each case as designated by the Manager) or such other clients as the Manager may select at its discretion.
-USD 1,000,000 Nil
+Class I Units available to institutional investors USD 1,000,000 100,000

+and private client investors (in each case HKD 10,000,000 1,000,000

+as designated by the Manager) or such other clients as the Manager may select at its discretion.
+SGD 1,000,000 100,000

-Class Z Units available to institutional investors making investment through a discretionary management agreement entered into with an HSBC Group entity and to investors selected by the Manager at its discretion.
-USD Nil Nil
+Class Z Units available to institutional investors USD Nil Nil

+making investment through a discretionary

+management agreement entered into with

+an HSBC Group entity and to investors

+selected by the Manager at its discretion.

-^{} Except for HSBC Euro Multi-Asset Income Fund which is EUR 1000 instead.
+^{} Except HSBC China Momentum Fund for which is USD 3,000.

-In addition, Class B Units are available to investors in mainland China only (through the "Mainland-Hong Kong Mutual Recognition of Funds" regime) and will not be offered in Hong Kong.
-Specific details in relation to such Units will be set out in a separate document.
+In addition, Class B Units may be issued and made available to investors in Mainland China only (through the "Mainland -Hong Kong Mutual Recognition of Funds" regime) and will not be offered in Hong Kong.
+Specific details in relation to such Units will be set out in the relevant Sub-Funds' offering documents applicable to investors in Mainland China.

-Each Unit Class above may be offered with various different features including accumulation, distribution features, payout features and currency features.
-Each feature is denoted by additive suffixes to the class name as outlined in the below section - "Class features and naming convention".
+Each unit class above may be offered with various different features including accumulation features, distribution features, payout features and currency features.
+Each feature is denoted by additive suffixes to the class name as outlined below.

-The Manager may create additional Classes of Units in the future at its discretion and without prior notification to Unitholders
+The Manager may create additional Classes of Units in the future at its discretion and without prior notification to Unitholders.